LeandroQuisbert/Arnes/README.md

 2.9.1.
 The `schema` object defines **dynamic** validation rules that the application interprets automatically when loading or modifying the JSON.
 This allows changing validation rules without modifying the JavaScript code.

-2.9.2. **Implementation (V2.5):** Validation is implemented in **100% custom JavaScript** within `js/data.js`.
-The `validateProject()` function handles schema rules (required, recommended, pattern, unique, ref) and business rules (sections 10.1–10.12, 10.14–10.16). **Model-instance consistency validation has been removed** to simplify logic; the instance is always the source of truth without cross-checking against catalog values.
+2.9.2. **Implementation (V2.3):** Validation is implemented in **100% custom JavaScript**, without external libraries.
+The `validateProject()` function handles all rules (required, recommended, pattern, unique, ref) and the business rules (sections 10.1 to 10.12 and 10.14 to 10.16).
+Neither AJV nor any other validation library is used.

 2.9.3. **Unified validation (V2.2):** All validation runs from a **single `validateProject()` function** that:
 1. Iterates over each `data` array (containers, connectors, wires, mates).